john-h-k/john-h-k.github.io/articles/templates/learn-dx12/Nano-COM.md

 There are `HRESULT_SEVERITY`, `HRESULT_FACILITY`, `HRESULT_CODE`, and `MAKE_HRESULT` macros too that are relatively self explanatory, but generally not used for DirectX.

-There are only 2 success codes used by DirectX:
+There are only two success codes used by DirectX:

 * `S_OK` - the value 0, the bog standard "yeah that worked" code
 * `S_FALSE` - success, but "alternative" success.
 Most frequently used in DirectX for `CreateXXX(...)` methods, where the output object (`ppvObject`) is `NULL` and so object creation is *tested* for success rather than created.
 In this case, `S_FALSE` is returned for success